 Allows to run the benchmark for multiple laps (defaults to 1 lap).
-Note that the benchmark candidate is not restarted between laps.
+Each lap corresponds to one full execution of a track but note that the benchmark candidate is not restarted between laps.

 telemetry

 Activates the provided telemetry devices for this race.